 However, these tend to require a monthly data plan and may be subject to coverage limitations.

 Regarding camera setup, one of the key challenges with no-Wi-Fi cameras is configuring the IP addresses for each camera.

 This can be trickier than setting up Wi-Fi cameras, which typically use a phone app for easy setup and configuration.
-With no-Wi-Fi ones, you may need to manually assign an IP address for each camera, set up the proper port forwarding rules on your router, and configure any necessary security settings.
+With no-Wi-Fi ones, you may need to assign an IP address for each camera manually, set up the proper port forwarding rules on your router, and configure any necessary security settings.

 This may be daunting for those who are not tech-savvy.
 Still, many security camera manufacturers, such as Reolink, provide user-friendly guides and customer services to assist during the setup process.